awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 + Check that your core device can connect to the internet and AWS IoT Core\.
 For more information about the AWS IoT Core endpoint to which your device connects, see [Configure the AWS IoT Greengrass Core software](configure-greengrass-core-v2.md)\.
 + Check that your core device's AWS IoT thing uses a certificate that allows the `iot:Connect`, `iot:Publish`, `iot:Receive`, and `iot:Subscribe` permissions\.
 + If your core device uses a [network proxy](configure-greengrass-core-v2.md#configure-network-proxy), check that your core device has a [device role](device-service-role.md) and that its role allows the `iot:Connect`, `iot:Publish`, `iot:Receive`, and `iot:Subscribe` permissions\.

+### Out of memory error<a name="java-out-of-memory"></a>

+This error typically occurs if your device doesn't have sufficient memory to allocate an object in the Java heap\.
+On devices with limited memory, you might need to specify a maximum heap size to control memory allocation\.
+For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.

 ## Core device deployment issues<a name="greengrass-core-deployment-issues"></a>